irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 Now a couple of comments on the data we've seen in the table.

 1st update.
-Eats 100 ms of input: There are no inputs up to there to be consumed, then go to the next logical update.
+Eats 100 ms of input: There are no inputs up to there to be consumed.
+Go to the next logical update.

 1-7th update.
 There are no inputs up to the current logical game time (600 ms).
 Therefore go to the next logical update.

 8th update.
-The game time is: 800 ms. Then the time-stamped X-down event must be consumed.
+The current game time is 800 ms. Then the time-stamped X-down event must be consumed.
 The current duration of the X button is the current game time subtracted by the time stamp, that is, 800 ms - 700 ms = 100 ms. Now, the game can check if a button is being held for a certain amount of time, which is an usable information.
-Momentarily, we know that a mechanism could be fired here because is the first time the user presses the X button (in the example, of course, because there was no X-down before).
+We know that a mechanism could be fired here because is the first time the user presses the X button (in the example, of course, because there was no X-down before).
 Another thing we could do on this example would be mapping the X button to a game-engine understandable input key, logging it into the input system, and then remapping it into the game.

 9th update.
 Game time = 900 ms. X-up, and Y-down along with its time-stamps can be consumed.
 The X button was released, then its total duration since it was pressed is the current game time subtracted by its first tap time-stamp, that is, 900 ms - 700 ms = 300 ms. You may want to log this change somewhere in the game-side.
 Y was pressed, then we repeat for it the same thing we did to X in the last update.